Owen Shroyer Interviews - Former WWE Star Enzo Amore

 And he's like, I'll see you out there.

-It's like, uh, what?
+It's like, oh, what?

 You know, like, okay.

-We get out to the ring, I'm in the ring, and Bumble goes and grabs a sign, and me and Cass are white hot, and there's kids wearing my wig and they're wearing our t-shirt.
+And me and Cass are white hot and there's kids wearing my wig and they're wearing our t-shirt.

-He rolls out of the ring, ding-ding-ding, and I'm standing in the ring, like, what the fuck is going on?
+He rolls out of the ring, ding, ding, ding, and I'm standing in the ring.

 Like, what's he doing?

-I'm like, oh shit.
+I'm like, oh, shit.

-And he's standing there holding it, but he's by the ring, and his partner, Dvon, looks at me and goes, grab the sign and give it back to the kid, you fucking idiot.
+And his partner, D-Von, looks at me and goes, grab the sign and give it back to the kid, you fucking idiot.

-I'm like, oh I fucking grab the sign and I give it to the kid in the front row that he took it from the second time, and the place goes apeshit buck wild.
+I'm like, oh, I fucking grabbed the sign and I give it to the kid in the front row that he took it from the second time.

 We haven't touched each other for five fucking minutes.